acherm/PL-ultimate/README.md

 # Programming languages

-Trying to compile all programming languages see `data/derived/languages_master.csv` (based on Wikipedia, linguist, esolang, and pldb) and `exploratory.ipynb`
+Trying to compile all programming languages see `data/derived/languages_master_augmented_pygments.csv` (based on Wikipedia, linguist, esolang, and pldb... and also PLI detections tools like pygments, hyperpolyglot, etc.) and `exploratory.ipynb`

 so far almost 12K languages and some meta-information like